cspray/legacy-autoloading-strategies/README.md

 - New code is stored outside legacy source directories and is not autoloaded into the legacy app
 - There is no access to public Packagist
 - There is no capacity to provide a private Packagist
-- New code is desired to be shared inside the legacy app
+- A limited subset of new code is desired to be shared inside the legacy app

 If the following assumptions do not apply to your use case it is likely these strategies might not apply to you.
 Please be sure to diligently review the strategies proposed before implementing them in your application.